Sustainability

 We aspire to deliver sustainable returns for Clients and drive the transition to a low-carbon, inclusive economy.
 To pursue our aspiration, we:

-1. Manage capital with sustainability embedded in our investment processes
+1. Manage capital with environmental, social and governance (ESG) factors embedded into our investment processes

-Our priority Sustainable Development Goals: #7 Affordable and Clean Energy and #13: Climate Change.
+Our work is aligned to Sustainable Development Goals #7 Affordable and clean energy and #13 Climate action.

-• Made progress towards our commitment to $20 billion in new sustainable investments by 2025, with $6.8 billion in new investments in assets and businesses that support the transition to a low-carbon and more inclusive economy.
+• Made progress towards our goal of $20 billion in new sustainable investments from 2021-2025, with $6.5 billion invested in assets and businesses that support the transition to a low-carbon and more inclusive economy.
+This brings our total progress towards our goal to $14.2 billion1.

 Learn more about how Sun Life is advancing sustainable investing